staticpagesjs/twig-writer/README.md

 ## CLI
 This module exports a `cli` function which used to initialize configuration coming from config file or from CLI options where only JSON input is possible.
-Everything defined in the `Options` section is valid whith the following additions:
+Everything defined in the `Options` section is valid with the following additions:

 | Option | Description |
 |--------|-------------|